The different types of backlinks pointing to a website play an enormous role in the way search engines determine the value of the site.

 There you have it – a break down of the most common types of backlinks, how they impacts search rankings, and what Google thinks about the constitution of each type of backlink.

 Google will no longer tolerate site acquisition of backlinks through any practice other than being a reputable and valuable contributor online.
+In fact, Google’s weighting of backlinks in the search ranking algorithm is constantly in flux with this article about the importance of backlinks in 2023 outlining how this is changing..
 Essentially: building backlinks comes down to building a strong, high-quality content backlog that other websites will naturally want to link to – there is no cheating the algorithm system.